 Although adherence to writing task is important during classroom instruction and assessment, it is important to note that this is not the focus of provincial writing assessments.
 Provincial assessment writing prompts are designed to allow for a broad interpretation of the prompt.
-This allows students from across the province with a variety of life experiences to connect to the prompt in some way so they can provide a response that can be assessed for writing quality based on the rubric (ideas, organization, language use, and conventions).
+This allows learners from across the province with a variety of life experiences to connect to the prompt in some way so they can provide a response that can be assessed for writing quality based on the rubric (ideas, organization, language use, and conventions).
+Most students will connect to the prompt in some way; however, if this is not the case, a student may complete the writing task on a topic of their choice.